johannschopplich/kirbylog/README.md

 > The most simple, Kirby-esque way to log content to file.

-## Key features

-- 🪃 Global `kirbylog` helper usable anywhere
-- 💬 Arrays will be converted to JSON
-- 🧩 No external library, based solely on Kirby internals
-- 🔢 Supports logging levels

 Most of the times, I just want to log some string or array to a file.
 That's what this plugin does.
 The given input:

 ```php